CodyRB24/Study-Guides/BigData.md

    ```

 **Python Basic Functions and Methods**
-- `str.split(separator)`: splits a string into a list where each word is a list item.
 - `str.count(substring)`: returns the number of occurrences of a substring in the given string.
 - `list.append(item)`: adds an item to the end of the list.
 - `len(sequence)`: Length